 You’ve been holding on too long, resisting change, and it’s time to snap out of it.
 You’ve got The Tower now.
 If you won’t let go, circumstances will force you.
 And soon.

 Clear the way for new things.
 Out with the old, bury it.
-Death makes space for new ideas, new people, new events.
+The Death card tells us to make space for new ideas, new people, new events.

 The shadow living within the self, where we hide our trashy secrets, must be encountered with gentleness.
 To be persuasive and patient with oneself takes true Strength.